 Over the past several years, History Department Chair Chris Russell has sought to finetune Salisbury’s approach to teaching history.
 He emphasizes asking the critical questions first; where do we want to go and how do we get there?
 Beginning with the desired skills and goals of each particular lesson, he forges a path for his classes to get there.

 This trimester, the entire history department shared the theme of human migration studied over different time periods and parts of the world.
 Our boys researched their own family-history of migration, and connected experiences within history to their own stories.
 During our winter project-based evaluation, students had the opportunity to present and share tales of migration.

 Sebastian Port '22 created an entire Human Migration website to support his work, and several of our Knights showcased their studies in other meaningful ways.
-To view their projects, and read more about our unique approach to teaching history at Salisbury School, see our Winter 2020 Online Magazine.

 public speaking: product pitch

-In Tom Severo’s Public Speaking class, students invent a product and deliver a pitch for it in which they must utilize multimedia, have customer testimonials, and implement a variety of techniques aimed at "speaking to the elephant, not the rider."
+In our Public Speaking class, students invent a product and deliver a pitch for it in which they must utilize multimedia, have customer testimonials, and implement a variety of techniques aimed at "speaking to the elephant, not the rider."
 This references a concept they discuss in class that essentially states how human beings are emotional decision makers, who only later recruit their reasoning to justify their initial gut feelings.